jdbeutel/ics699-docs/finalReport/finalReport.md

 users; the data was central, intended to approach the objective truth.
 The UI included a color key on the expansion toggle buttons, to indicate that zooming in will reveal editable fields.
 It also displayed the owner of the data, if other than the current user.
+(Users could add their own private notes and data to this central data.)

 Users who were allowed to edit the contact could update its info, adding corrections or reverting to earlier versions in its history if